Skip Navigation

 Which objects are permitted in the Museum?

 Bag and item policy: All bags are subject to inspection upon entering the building.
 Any items larger than 11 × 17 × 5 in.
 (28 × 43 × 13 cm) or as deemed necessary by Public Safety must be checked at Coat Check.
-These items can be checked free of charge; all others are $1 per item.
-The Brooklyn Museum is not responsible for lost or stolen property.
+Please be aware that items are left at the owner's risk; the Brooklyn Museum is not responsible for lost or stolen property.

 Coat Check: Items that are not accepted in Coat Check include food and drink, plants and flowers, balloons, (e)bicycles, folding bicycles, (e)scooters, wagons, strollers, and oversize items.
 Staff will advise on where strollers can be parked.
 Any other items may be inspected and refused at the discretion of our Public Safety team.